MrCerealGuy/Stonecraft/games/stonecraft_game/mods/torches/README.txt

 it from scratch as I found it to be too resource intensive and not implemented efficiently enough.
 Still, echo deserves the credit for the excellent idea.

+Torches is meant for minetest-0.4.14, and does not directly support older minetest releases.
+You'll need a recent git, or nightly build.

 License: